Should you buy a house? 8 signs you’re ready to stop renting

+If you frequently find yourself wondering, “Should I buy a house?” you’re not alone.
 Deciding whether to rent or buy a home is a major decision.
-How do you know you’re ready?
 Here are eight signs that you’re ready to make the switch from renter to homeowner.

-Rental prices are on the rise nationwide, according to ApartmentGuide, which tracks trends in the rental market.
-The average rent on a one-bedroom unit climbed 4.2 percent in 2018, to $1,140; two-bedroom units rose to $1,354 and studio apartments rose 5 percent to $1,065.
+Rental prices have risen significantly nationwide, according to Rent.com, which tracks trends in the rental market.
+In 2022, the average rent on a one-bedroom unit climbed 27.13 percent to $1,721 year-over-year.
+Two-bedroom units rose 23.43 percent to $2,054.

-Rising rent makes it harder to budget for monthly housing costs and to save for other financial goals.
-When paying rent begins to feel like a bad investment and you want to build equity for the future, it’s time to figure out what loan you qualify for, says Bill Golden, a sales associate with ReMax Around Atlanta who has more than 30 years in the real estate business.
+Rising rent makes it harder to budget for monthly housing costs and save for other financial goals.
+When paying rent begins to feel like a bad investment and you want to build equity for the future, it’s time to think about a mortgage, says Bill Golden, a sales associate with RE/MAX Around Atlanta.

 “Establishing a credit history or recovering from a credit setback can take time, but the goal of homeownership is still realistic under those circumstances,” McClary says.
 “Receiving help from a nonprofit housing counseling agency that also offers credit counseling programs can make a big difference for anyone struggling with those barriers to homeownership.”